![]() |

 The Cross Keys closed in 1999, and was demolished in 2001 to make way for a small housing development which now occupies the site.

-Situate at Gornall, known by the sign of "Cross Keys," comprising front kitchen, front parlour bar, back parlour, four cellars, four bed rooms, large club room, brewhouse, stable, pigsty, wash cistern, and other outbuildings, with a large and productive garden, in the occupation of Mr John Baker"
+ACOPYHOLD PUBLIC HOUSE and PREMISES situate at Gornall, known by the sign of "Cross Keys," comprising front kitchen, front parlour bar, back parlour, four cellars, four bed rooms, large club room, brewhouse, stable, pigsty, wash cistern, and other outbuildings, with a large and productive garden, in the occupation of Mr John Baker.

 Brass token c1930s.